Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/24_resourcing.md

         | MULTIQC                    | COMPLETED | 0    | 19.9s    | 4.6s     | 1     | 76.1%      | 2 GB   | 0.0% | 98.3 MB  |

 The `cpus` field indicates that 2 cores were provided for our `FASTQC` task to use, however the `%cpu` field shows only ~90% utilisation.
-Note that in this context, we expect to see **100% per requested core** for perfect utilisation, i.e. 100% = 1 core fully utilised, 200% = 2 cores ullty utilised, and so on.
+Note that in this context, we expect to see **100% per requested core** for perfect utilisation, i.e. 100% = 1 core fully utilised, 200% = 2 cores fully utilised, and so on.

 If you observe a lower `%cpu` value than you expect, there could be two main culprits: either the tool cannot make use of all the cores that were allocated to it, or your workflow code is missing some required additional configuration.

 Which do you think is the likely cause in this example?
 We will explore this in the next section.

-## 2.4.5 Passing allocated resources into process scripts
+## 2.4.6 Passing allocated resources into process scripts

 We know how to instruct Nextflow to request specific resources for each process, but how does the tool inside the process know how to use those allocated resources?
 This *does not happen automatically* - our module code must obtain these values, and do so in a *portable and flexible* way.